Affirmative Action Discriminates Against White Men? Give Me a Break!

 a time when a white male was denied an opportunity because he is white or because he is a

 man.
+The overwhelming weight of history stands against such a claim.
 And all the paranoid fantasies in the world about whether and why a particular woman or person

 that fundamental truth.